Eva Matsuzaki: Early life and education

 Eva Pūpols was born on February 27, 1944, in Riga, Latvia, that at the time was occupied by Nazi Germany, and later immigrated to New York City, USA with her family at the age of 5.
 She wanted to create architecture as early as ten years old.
 She would stay up late at night and redesign houses and building plans that were featured in magazines.
 Eva attended Cornell University and graduated with a Bachelor of Architecture degree in 1966.
 She was one of two women in a graduating class of 40 students.

 Through her career, Eva met her late husband and fellow architect, Kiyoshi Matsuzaki.
 Eva and Kiyoshi met at the coffee machine while both working at Kevin Roche John Dinkeloo & Associates and were married in 1970.
 Kiyoshi is a Japanese-Canadian architect, former president of the Royal Architectural Institute of Canada (RAIC) and former council member of the Architectural Institute of British Columbia.
 Eva and Kiyoshi moved to Vancouver, British Columbia, in 1972 where they worked together for the entirety of their architectural careers.
-In 2010, Kiyoshi was diagnosed with pancreatic cancer and passed away in 2012.
+In 2010, Kiyoshi was diagnosed with pancreatic cancer and died in 2012.
 Eva and Kiyoshi have two children, Tessa and Martin.